zWolfrost/strindex/README.md

 ## Usage
 There are four available actions:
 - `create`: Create a list of strings from a PE file (a strindex).
-Use `-c` to create a strindex that uses the original strings, or `-l` to list them only without offsets (and make the creation much faster).
+Use `-c` to create a strindex that uses the original strings.
 - `patch`: Patch a PE file with a strindex.
 - `filter`: Filter a strindex by detected language and delete strings already present in another strindex (as a blacklist).
 - `spellcheck`: Spellcheck a strindex.
-Use `-L` to specify the language (ISO 639-1 code).
+Use `-l` to specify the language (ISO 639-1 code).

 You can run the program with the command `python strindex.py -h` to show all available arguments.

 ## Examples
 - Create a strindex from a PE file:
   ```
-  python strindex.py create program.exe -o strindex.txt -w latin
+  python strindex.py create program.exe -o strindex.txt -w disable
   ```
 - Patch a PE file with a strindex:
   ```